Adding and Deleting Network Sensors

 Set the IP and Gateway for each added VLAN interface.

 The suffix after eth0 for each VLAN is determined by the VLAN ID.
-Below is an example of adding sensors to VLANs 109 and 114.
+Below is an example of adding a sensor to VLAN 30.
 Repeat the process for all VLANs to be monitored.

 If you do not use a static IP, configure DHCP: